Now FDA approved to treat

 WAKIX significantly reduced excessive daytime sleepiness (EDS) compared with placebo

-WAKIX was studied for the treatment of EDS in a clinical trial of 110 patients (aged 6-17 years) with narcolepsy.
+WAKIX was studied for the treatment of EDS in a clinical trial in 110 patients (aged 6-17 years) with narcolepsy.

-WAKIX was compared with placebo (sugar pill) using the Pediatric Daytime Sleepiness Scale (PDSS) questionnaire.
+WAKIX was compared with placebo (sugar pill) using the Pediatric Daytime Sleepiness Scale (PDSS).

 Falling asleep while reading icon